AdrienGausseran/CG-Slices-Reconfiguration/README.md

-	We this you can easily create a main file to load the network, change his capacities, load an instance and try the allocation and the different reconfigurations
+With this you can easily create a main file to load the network, change his capacities, load an instance and try the allocation and the different reconfigurations